Escartem/BringBackBlurple/README.md

 # BringBackPurple
- A discord theme to add back the discord blurple color for everyone that prefers it.
+ A discord theme to add back the discord blurple color for everyone that don't like the new one.

 ---